 Showing pride in who you are and what you stand for is unequivocally important.
-This June, we celebrate the pride each member of the LGBTQ community should, and deserves to, have.
-Pride was created in New York in 1970, a year after the Stonewall Riots.
+And that's why, every June, we celebrate the pride each member of the LGBTQ community deserves to have.
+Pride was created in New York in 1970, a year after the Stonewall riots.
 Originally, it formed as a way to take a stand against the oppression of LGBTQ individuals and highlight their need for protection.
-In the year 1991, Pride shifted to become more of a celebration of people's lives and sexuality.
-If you're looking for ways to celebrate Pride, but can't make it to the parade this year, don't fret.
-There are still plenty of opportunities to get in on the festivities.

 We are one world, and we all deserve the same rights.
 Whether you identify as LGBTQ or not, it's crucial to show up for Pride and stand up for each other.
-If you can't make it to the NYC Pride march or one in your area, but want to get involved, don't worry.
-There are plenty of ways to show your support besides attending a parade.
+So, even though your local parade is likely cancelled this year, there are still plenty of ways to get involved, and have a great time.
 Read on for ways to celebrate Pride if you can't make it to the parade.